mcd005/DnD_Campaigns/docs/session_0.md

 ## House Rules

-I really want to amplify want has been good about past campaigns whilst minimising some of the pain points.
+I really want to amplify the things that were fun about past campaigns whilst minimising some of the pain points.

 As such I've come up with [these principles](philosophy.md) which will hoepfully implemented by these [house rules](house_rules.md).